Working harder was never the real solution.

 then effort was carrying the entire load.

-then effort was attached to a structure.
+If something continues, effort was attached to a system.

 This is the difference most people never see clearly.